FH-Inway/d365fo.tools.wikirepo/Utilizing-the-configuration-system.md

-The d365fo.tools module is built upon the foundation of the PSFramework, which enables a full blown configuration store for PowerShell modules and scripts.
+The d365fo.tools module is built upon the foundation of the **PSFramework**, which enables a full blown configuration store for PowerShell modules and scripts.

-A very important note is that everything is working on local user as default.
+A very important note is that everything is being stored on **user** as default.
 If you want to store the different configuration on a system wide fashion that option exists, but is beyond this guide.
 We will create a new guide to explain how to utilize the system wide feature.

 We have several configuration sub sections:
 * Environment